avenix/WDK/README.md

 ### Visual Programming (optional)

-Activity recognition applications can be developed visually in Node-RED using the nodes available in the [WDK-RED platform](https://github.com/avenix/WDK-RED).
+Activity recognition applications can also be developed visually in Node-RED using the nodes available in the [WDK-RED platform](https://github.com/avenix/WDK-RED).
 The following image shows an activity recognition chain for detecting and classifying soccer goalkeeper training exercises using a wearable motion sensor attached to a glove worn by a goalkeeper:

 ![Activity Recognition Chain](doc/images/WDK-RED.png)

 Activity Recognition Chains can be imported and executed in the WDK as follows:

-- Export the Activity Recognition Chains as described [here](https://github.com/avenix/WDK-RED#exporting).
+- Create and export the Activity Recognition Chains as described [in the WDK-RED repository](https://github.com/avenix/WDK-RED#exporting).
 - Execute the *convertJSONToWDK.m* script.
-- Use the *Execute from File* button in each App.
+- Use the *Execute from File* button in each App of the WDK.

 ## 4- Algorithm Assessment